 On May 26, 2020, the Company's stockholders approved the adoption of the Company's 2020 Employee Stock Purchase Plan (the "ESPP"), which allows for full-time and certain part-time employees of the Company to purchase shares of common stock at a discount to fair market value.
 Eligible employees enroll in a six-month offering period during the open enrollment period prior to the start of that offering period.
 A new offering period begins approximately every March 1 and September 1.
 At the end of each offering period, the accumulated deductions are used to purchase shares of the Company's common stock.
-Shares are purchased at a price equal to 85% of the lower of: (i) the fair market value of our common stock on the first business day of an offering period.
+Shares are purchased at a price equal to 85% of the lower of: (i) the fair market value of our common stock on the first business day of an offering period or (ii) the fair market value of our common stock on the last business day of an offering period.